San Francisco Magazine: Scott Lucas | November 29, 2017

 Fourteen other members of the state senate and assembly joined Wiener on the folding chairs on the lawn in front of Brown, among them Berkeley state senator Nancy Skinner and San Francisco assemblymember David Chiu; also present were San Francisco mayor Ed Lee, Oakland mayor Libby Schaaf, and Los Angeles mayor Eric Garcetti, the lanky potential presidential aspirant who had to rush back south after the signing to be home for Yom Kippur.
 (San Jose mayor Sam Liccardo was supposed to be there, but his invitation literally got lost in the mail.)

 Spread out around and behind the politicians were for-profit and nonprofit housing developers, construction workers, union reps, pro-housing activists like Sonja Trauss and Laura Clark (leaders of the rising grassroots YIMBY—Yes in My Backyard—movement), members of the Hunters View tenant board, police and bodyguards, and political staffers.
-All present applauded as our ever-parsimonious governor signed into law, with one stroke of one pen, the 15 bills.
+All present applauded as our ever-parsimonious governor signed into law, with one stroke of one pen, the 15 bills became law.